Updated: Aug 31, 2020

 It had taken several weeks of late nights, but Marie was smiling, as she thought of her recent promotion to Marketing and how much the team would like this, her first report.

 Franklin finally looked up and said, “This looks good Marie, but where is the Linderman section?”

-Marie asked, “Linderman?” and felt her face flush a bright red.
+Marie asked, “Linderman?” and felt her face flush red.

-Their initial meeting had been long, and near the end, Franklin had mentioned including Linderman’s area of the state.
+Near the end of that first, long meeting, Franklin had mentioned including Linderman’s area of the state.

 Annabelle, senior member of the team, incredulously asked, “You didn’t include it?”

 The others had their eyes on the table.

-Marie’s voice was quiet, as she said, “I, I remember we, well, we talked about it, and I just, uhm, forgot.”
+Marie’s voice was quiet, as she said, “I, I remember we, well, we talked about it, and I just, um, forgot.”

 This last was a whisper.